iLoveTux/aina/README.rst

 a simple but powerful templating system and all the utilities to shape your data streams.

+NOTE: This is new code.
+Master is in flux and docs are lacking, but it is in a point where it could be useful to someone.
+If it is useful to you, help us get to 1.0.0.
+You can start by reading the contributing guide at https://github.com/ilovetux/flume/CONTRIBUTING.rst.

 * Free software: GNU General Public License v3
 * Documentation: https://flume.readthedocs.io.